stripe-archive/checkout-subscription-and-add-on/README.md

 `STATIC_DIR` tells the server where to the client files are located and does not need to be modified unless you move the server files.

-`SUBSCRIPTION_PLAN_ID` requires a Plan ID for a subscription.
+`SUBSCRIPTION_PRICE_ID` requires a Price ID for a subscription.

+`DONATION_PRODUCT_ID` requires a Product ID to model a "Donation" product.

 `DOMAIN` is the domain of your website, where Checkout will redirect back to after the customer completes the payment on the Checkout page.

 **2. Create Products and Plans on Stripe**

-This sample requires a [Plan](https://stripe.com/docs/api/plans/object) ID to create the Checkout page.
-Products and Plans are objects on Stripe that lets you model a subscription.
+This sample requires a [Price](https://stripe.com/docs/api/plans/object) ID to create the Checkout page.
+Products and Prices are objects on Stripe that lets you model a subscription.

-You can create Products and Plans [in the dashboard](https://dashboard.stripe.com/products) or via [the API](https://stripe.com/docs/api/plans/create).
-Create a Plan before running this sample.
+You can create Products and Prices [in the dashboard](https://dashboard.stripe.com/products) or via [the API](https://stripe.com/docs/api/plans/create).

 **3. Follow the server instructions on how to run:**